WorldBound'sLogo is inspired by the Pontremoli Labyrinth, a medieval stone

 Ages by pilgrims coming from Northern Europe.

 The labyrinth in medieval times came to be used as a metaphor of life as pilgrimage, that is, a journey of transformation and discovery of

 self and the world.

-We believe this is what study abroad is meant to be.
+We believe this is what educational travel is meant to be.

 The inscription "Sic currite ut comprehendatis" is from the first letter of St. Paul to the Corinthians 9:24 and means "Run, so that